david-pfx/PuzzleScriptNext/README.md

 This will break some existing games.
 The fix is to move the sprite offset using `translate:`.

 Recent fixes/updates:
+* Editor hint prompting for colours is fixed, and a few of the newer prelude settings have been added (#87).
+* Documentation has been updated for: more than 10 sprite colours, metadata twiddling, tween_length, nokeyboard (#78, #91).
+* Level select keyboard scrolling now works for multiple pages (#94).
+* The demo program 'Black Box' now ignores the keyboard and has level select (#96).
+It still has an outstanding display bug (#97).

+Older fixes/updates:
-* The flip shorthands "\-" and "\|" are now compatible with Pattern:Script (see Tapaban).
+* The `flip:` shorthands "\-" and "\|" are now compatible with Pattern:Script (see Tapaban) (#83).
-* Problems with the level editor mouse position and behaviour have been corrected.
+* Problems with the level editor mouse position and behaviour have been corrected (#85).
 * Sample programs `wriggle` and `abracadabra` have been updated.
 * Upper case filename `abracadabra.txt` has been replaced by lower case.
 * Fix sokolink game so player does not disappear.

-Older fixes/updates:
-* Fix level select screen to start by selecting current level.
+* Fix level select screen to start by selecting current level (#80).
 * More fixes to stop compile errors from causing exceptions and crashes.
 * Gallery updated to include `canvas:` games as well as all PS and PS plus (175 total).
-* Level edit reverted to ignore zoomscreen etc.
+* Level edit reverted to ignore zoomscreen etc (#76).
 * Two canvas games have been added to the editor **Examples** dropdown.
 * A missing target for a sprite `copy:` no longer crashes, but falls back to a default blank icon.
 * Various combinations of errors that could cause a `TypeError` exception will now terminate the compile with 'Too Many Errors' instead.